 Tendering Sustainable Energy Transitions (TENTRANS)

-InfoStart date: 1 April, 2018 End date: 30 September, 2020 Project type: Research collaboration projects in growth and transition countries (Window 2) Project code: 17-M04-DTU Countries: South Africa Thematic areas: Economic development and value chains, Energy, Production, industry and labour market, Lead institution: Technical University of Denmark (DTU), Department of Management Engineering, Denmark Partner institutions: Stellenbosch University (SU), Centre for Complex Systems in Transition, South Africa University of Cape Town (UCT), Graduate School of Business, South Africa Danish Institute for International Studies (DIIS), Natural Resources and Development, Denmark Project website: go to website Project coordinator: Ivan Nygaard Total grant: 5,000,000 DKK
+InfoStart date: 1 April, 2018 End date: 1 January, 2021 Project type: Research collaboration projects in growth and transition countries (Window 2) Project code: 17-M04-DTU Countries: South Africa Thematic areas: Economic development and value chains, Energy, Production, industry and labour market, Lead institution: Technical University of Denmark (DTU), Department of Management Engineering, Denmark Partner institutions: Stellenbosch University (SU), Centre for Complex Systems in Transition, South Africa University of Cape Town (UCT), Graduate School of Business, South Africa Danish Institute for International Studies (DIIS), Natural Resources and Development, Denmark South African Wind Energy Association (SAWEA), South Africa Danish Wind Industry Association, Denmark Project website: go to website (the site might be inactive) Project coordinator: Ivan Nygaard Total grant: 5,000,000 DKK

 The overall objective of the project is to contribute to a transition toward sustainability in the energy sector of emerging economies, including sustainable development of local communities and local industries.
 The project will analyse the developmental implications of the Renewable Energy Independent Power Producers Procurement Programme (REIPPPP) implemented in South Africa (SA) with a focus on the effects of wind power projects on local industrial development and socio-economic development in local communities.

 The project will contribute to enhance the research capacity of the younger researchers involved.
 It will build upon and contribute to significantly advance the literature on sustainability transitions in developing countries through an innovative combination of complementary perspectives on institutional change, global value chains and infant industry development.